IowaDave/avr-dx/_posts/2024-05-10-port-multiplexer.md

 ![excerpt of Table 3.1]({{site.baseurl}}/images/USART0_Multplx.png)
 <br>**Exhibit 2.
 Portion of Datasheet Table 3.1 I/O Multiplexing**

-The default pins for USART0 appear within the tall, vertical ovals, along the top two rows of Exhibit 2.
+The default pins for USART0 appear within the tall, vertical ovals, along the top two rows of Exhibit&nbsp;2.

 The smaller, dashed oval appearing on those same two rows highlights that XTALHF is a competing use for the same pins.